kariander1/LastIterate/README.md

 }
 ```

-This project was done as part of the course "Advanced Topics in Learning and Games" (Course No. 03684251) at Tel Aviv University.
+This project was done as part of the course "Advanced Topics in the Connection Between Computational Learning and Game
+Theories" (Course No. 03684251) at Tel Aviv University.